femboyfin/dbdideas/survivor_perks.md

 - In addition to revealing your Aura to the killer, reveal the Killer's aura to you for **5 seconds**
   - Helps with the goal of the perk which is to get the killer to chase you instead of the other survivors, allowing you to throw yourself in the killers face even if they tried to initially ignore you to tunnel.
-- Remove injured/dying requirement for stealth aspects
+- Now works on Healthy survivors
   - Allows you to assist healthy survivors that are death hook but were nearby as you saved (for instance due to a lack of communication as a result of low-party size), somewhat avoiding soft-tunnelling.